 As we head into the Fourth of July weekend, here are some things to keep in mind.

 You can receive an unreasonable noise citation for any noise, music or conversation that can be heard more than 100 feet away from your residence after 11 p.m.
-This city of Boulder ordinance is similar to "quiet hours" in apartment buildings.
+This city of Boulder ordinance is similar to “quiet hours” in our residence halls.

 Get important trail information and regulations for the Boulder area by downloading the Trails App and visiting the city's Open Space and Mountain Parks page and the county's Open Space Parks & Trails Listing page.

 If you plan to hike, stay on the designated trail and pick up all trash and dog waste.
-Be sure to follow all rules and regulations which are critical in protecting visitors, wildlife and our beautiful parks and trails.
-Review more tips for hiking in Colorado.
+Be sure to follow all rules and regulations, which are critical in protecting visitors, wildlife and our beautiful parks and trails.
+Check out additional hiking tips.

 Remember that you’re a Buff wherever you are.
 If you choose to drink or use other substances, think through the experiences you want to have as well as those you want to avoid.
 Review tips for partying smart.